 - A dozen or so ID photos (3.5 x 4.5cm), which you will need for many different cards (student card, public transport discounts, museums and more).
 But you can always get these in France.

-- Students from the European Economic Area: proof of health insurance (public or private) that can be used as proof of social security cover in France.
+- Students from the European Economic Area: proof of health insurance (public or private) that can be used as proof of social security cover in France and/or your European Health Insurance Card (EHIC).
 You can request this from the health insurance office in your country.

 - Vaccination booklet (document containing particular information on your health).